Mining in Tajikistan: Aluminium

 The Tajikistan Aluminium Company (TALCO; previously TadAZ, "Tajikistan Aluminium Smelter"), an aluminium smelter, is Tajikistan's only large-scale production enterprise in the mining sector, and runs one of the world's largest aluminium manufacturing plants, located in Tursunzade, in the country's western area.
 Its production capacity is reported to be 517,000 t/year (accounting for consumption of 40% of electrical energy generated in the country) and most of it is exported with only about 5000 t/year consumed within the country.
 As of 2006, the company was responsible for some 416,000 tonnes of aluminium in their ball mills, connected to two 500 kW 6 kV motors.
 Tajikistan's extensive aluminium processing industry depends entirely on imported ore.

 Uranium

-Uranium and graphite was formerly exploited by the Soviets, northeast of Khudzhand, but this industry has now diminished.
-At its peak, the industry produced approximately 170 tonnes of waste rock annually.
-The State Enterprise "Eastern Combine for Rare Metals" (IA Vostokredmet) has estimated that Tajikistan still has some 55 tonnes of uranium reserves remaining.
-Vostokredmet established a plant in Chkalovsk in 1945, known as the Leninabad Mining and Chemical Combine, now Industrial Association "Eastern Combine for Rare Metals" (IA Vostokredmet), and the centre of the uranium industry in the Tajik SSR until it ceased in 1992.
+Uranium and graphite were formerly exploited by the Soviets in the area northeast of Khudzhand.
+At its peak, it generated around 170 tonnes of waste rock annually.
+The Leninabad Mining and Chemical Combine was founded in 1945 in Sughd Province, and the city of Chkalovsk was established to support it.
+The facility was the centre of the uranium industry in the Tajik SSR until its closure in 1992, with IA Vostokredmet succeeding the plant.
+It's estimated that the plant holds approximately 55 tonnes of uranium reserves.